A look at what we do

 Nurse Family Partnership

-Nurse Family Partnership serves low-income women pregnant with their first child.
-Our nurses partner with expecting moms early in their pregnancy.
-We provide regular home visits until her child reaches the age of two.
-We promote better diet and reduced tobacco and drug use.
-We also provide tools that can build or improve parenting skills.
+Nurse Family Partnership serves low-income women who are pregnant with their first child.
+Our nurses meet with moms early on in pregnancy.
+They provide regular home visits until the child is 2 years of age.
+We promote better diets and help reduce tobacco and drug use.
+We also provide tools that can help build parenting skills.
 Through one-on-one care, we help moms and babies stay healthy.*2018 numbers cover January through June.

 Family Support Partnership

-Childhood experiences shape health for a lifetime.
-Nurturing relationships and healthy homes help children get off to the best possible start.
-We provide home visits, individual and group parenting education.
-We also work with our partners to get families the resources they need.
-Of the families we visit, over 86 percent report less anxiety and depression.
+Childhood experiences can shape health for a lifetime.
+Nurturing relationships and homes help to give children the best possible start.
+We provide home visits, and individual and group parenting education.
+We work with our partners to get families the resources they need.
+Over 86% of the families that we visit report less anxiety and depression.

 Substance Abuse Treatment Services

 Opioid addiction is tough to overcome.
-The first 90 days of recovery are critical, and one of our most important measures is retention.
-Around 85 percent of the clients we serve continue the program after the first 90 days.
-It's a big milestone, and improves the likelihood of long-term sobriety.
+The first 90 days of recovery are crucial.
+One of our most important measures is retention.
+Around 85% of the clients that we serve stay with the program after the first 90 days.
+It's a big milestone, and it improves the likelihood of long-term sobriety.